Proximity effect and p-wave superconductivity in s-wave superconductor/helimagnet heterostructures: Superconducting spin current

 where

 with $\kappa = e^{iq_xa/2}$.

 The electric current $I_{x(y)}$ is obtained from Eq.~(\ref{eq:spin_current_GF}) by the substitution $\hbar/2 \to e$ and $\sigma_\alpha \to \sigma_0$.

 In Fig.~\ref{fig:spin_current_general}(b) and (c) $x$-(along the helix axis) and $y$-(perpendicular to the helix axis) components of the spin current calculated according to Eq.~(\ref{eq:spin_current_GF}) are shown as functions of the electric supercurrent applied to the bilayer.
 The spin supercurrent is calculated self-consistently and the corresponding dependence of the OP on the applied supercurrent is shown in Fig.~\ref{fig:spin_current_general}(a).
 It is seen that the critical supercurrent, which fully destroys superconductivity, takes slightly different values if the supercurrent is applied in positive and negative directions of the helix axis ($x$-axis).
-That is, the SC/HM heterostructure the manifests a weak superconducting diode effect
+That is, the SC/HM heterostructure manifests a weak superconducting diode effect.

-Turning to the analysis of the spin supercurrent, first of all, from Fig.~\ref{fig:spin_current_general}(b) it can be seen that the system sustains rather high value of a spontaneous spin current (at zero applied supercurrent $I_x = 0$) along the helix axis.
+Turning to the analysis of the spin supercurrent, first of all, from Fig.~\ref{fig:spin_current_general}(b) it can be seen that the system sustains rather high value of a spontaneous spin current along the helix axis (spontaneous spin supercurrent occurs at zero applied supercurrent $I_x = 0$).
 This spontaneous spin current is well-known even for non-superconducting systems with spin textures or in the presence of spin-orbit interaction \cite{Sonin1982,Konig2001,Rashba2003} and is not associated with real spin transport \cite{Rashba2003}.

 Application of an electric supercurrent is accompanied by a transport spin supercurrent.
 This transport spin supercurrent is associated with the $p$-wave triplet Cooper pairs, what is discussed in details below.
 The nearly linear dependence between the spin and the electric supercurrents is only violated at a high supercurrent close to its critical value.
 This is because the $I_{x(y)}(\bm q)$ has maximum at the pair momentum $\bm q$ corresponding to the critical value of the supercurrent $I_c$, what leads to the vertical derivative of $I_{y}^x(I)$ at $I=I_c$ in Fig.~\ref{fig:spin_current_general}(c).
 Also, due to the depairing effect of the supercurrent on superconductivity the supercurrent applied perpendicular to the helix axis (along the $y$-axis) leads to a weak change in the spontaneous spin current flowing along the helix axis, see the blue line in Fig.~\ref{fig:spin_current_general}(b).